 - notify you of changes to our services

-- send you communications, which you have requested and that may be of interest to you.
-These may include information about campaigns, appeals, other fundraising activities, promotions of our associated companies, goods and services
+- send you communications which you have requested and that may be of interest to you.
+These may include information about campaigns, appeals, other fundraising activities and promotions

 - process a loan, grant or job application